 cinnamon, baking powder, baking soda, salt

 Here's a quick overview of what you'll do to make these gluten-free zucchini banana muffins.
 Complete instructions are in the recipe card below.

 Start by grating the zucchini and squeezing out the water.
 Let it stand while you prepare the other ingredients, then squeeze it again.
 If it's too wet, you'll end up with soggy muffins.

 Combine the wet ingredients: mashed banana, eggs, sweetener, melted coconut oil and vanilla in a large bowl.

 In a medium bowl, combine the dry ingredients: almond flour, tapioca flour, cinnamon, baking powder, baking soda and salt.

 Add the dry ingredients to the wet ingredients, then gently stir in finely grated lemon zest and well-drained grated zucchini.

 Divide among 12 muffin cups.
 If you'd like, you can sprinkle the tops with a mixture of coconut sugar and cinnamon, then bake until the tops spring back when touched lightly.

 These muffins may seem a little too moist when you first remove them from the oven.
 Let them cool for a few minutes in the muffin tin.
 Then transfer them to a wire rack to cool completely.
 Once cool, they'll be perfect if you've cooked them long enough.

-These dairy-free, grain-free zucchini banana muffins freeze well.
+These gluten-free zucchini banana muffins freeze well.
 They'll last in the freezer for up to 3 months when stored in an airtight container.